 After an intensive rehabilitation process following a road traffic accident, Andy entered the job market.
 Now HR Manager of Trading and Supply at Shell, he's giving back to others.

 Should you share relevant information about your disability and/or long-term health condition when applying to an organisation?

-When and how should you share relevant information about your disability and/or long-term health condition with Shell?
+When and how should you share relevant information about your adjustment needs (due to disability and/or long-term health conditions) with Shell?